anononymus/assamese-redup/README.md

 This repository contains python implementation of automatic reduplication identification along with classification into different types.

-## Getting Started
+### Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Please see to instructions to run the project.

-###Library requirement
+### Library requirement

+It is encouraged to work in virtual virtual environments.

 We used Python 3 along with IndicNLP library.
 IndicNLP a python library is required for processing Indian languages.

-1) Install indic nlp :
+1) Install indic nlp:

 ```
 pip3 install indicnlp

 ```
-2) Copy the file under kept in 'indicnlp' directory to the location 'indicnlp/tokenize' where IndicNLP is installed.
+2) Copy the file under kept in 'indicnlp' directory to the installation directory location 'indicnlp/tokenize' where IndicNLP is installed.

-For details of IndicNLP package visit github link- https://github.com/anoopkunchukuttan/indic_nlp_resources#indic-nlp-resources
+For more details of IndicNLP package visit github link- https://github.com/anoopkunchukuttan/indic_nlp_resources#indic-nlp-resources

+### How to run the project

 To run the programme, please run the 'find_redup.py' file-